Master (2021 film): Controversies

 A day prior to the release on 12 January 2021, some of the film scenes were reportedly leaked by few anonymous people in social media which triggered controversy in the film fraternity.
 Lokesh Kanagaraj and Malavika Mohanan openly urged the audience not to share the film leaked scenes with others and requested them to watch the film in theatres maintaining relevant safety precautions.
 Twitter later assisted the production team of the film to find who leaked the film scenes in the internet and which was revealed that a person who worked for a digital company for which the film copy was sold for distribution rights abroad had allegedly stolen the copy of the film and leaked them.
-The film was scheduled for a digital release on Amazon Prime Video on 29 January 2021 within 16 days after its theatrical run, which is a first-of-a-kind for an Indian film.
-This eventually led to disappointing response from theatre owners citing threats from piracy sites.
-Despite requests, the team proceeded with the digital premiere, and later theatre owners announced that no film should premiere in a streaming platform less than 30 days of its theatrical release.
+The film was scheduled to begin streaming on Amazon Prime Video from 29 January 2021 within 16 days after its theatrical run, which is a first-of-a-kind for an Indian film.
+This led to disappointing response from theatre owners who feared threats from piracy sites.
+Despite requests, the team proceeded with the streaming premiere, and later theatre owners announced that no film should begin streaming within less than 30 days of its theatrical release.